outermedia/solr-fusion/src/main/doc/user-guide.md

 The implementation is optimized for speed: For sorting only the fields id, score and the sort field are mapped at first.
 The remaining fields are only mapped for the documents being really returned.

-In contrast to Solr, SolrFusion is able to sort multi value by the first value.
+In contrast to Solr, SolrFusion is able to sort multi value fields by their first value.

 ## Mapper
 A "mapper" applies mapping rules (see [Field Mappings](#field-mappings)) to fields contained in a query or a Solr document.